-Increase in vape use among children
+Vape use increases among children

 The number of high schoolers who use e-cigarettes has increased 78% in 2018 from 2017, according to the CDC survey.
 What’s more, 27.7% of high school e-cigarettes users say they have vaped on 20 or more days in the past month.
 The FDA estimates that 3.05 million high school students use e-cigarettes or 20.8% of all high school students.

 For middle schools, use has increased 48% year over year, reaching 570,000 students, or 4.9% of all middle school students.
 In total for both middle schoolers and high schoolers combined, 3.6 million children now use e-cigarettes, according to the survey.